-At our non-traditional school, we think that money should not be impeditive for studies, but a tool that students can use to make their education better.
-For that reason, no one in our teacher education programme must be alone in managing own finances!
-Here, everybody is responsible for their SHARED ECONOMY.
+At our non-traditional school, we think that money should not be an obstacle during the studies, but a tool that students can use to make their education even better.
+For that reason, no one in our teacher training programme needs to be alone in struggling with their own finances.
+At DNS, everybody is responsible for their SHARED ECONOMY.

 The concept of Shared Economy is as old as DNS education itself.
 Because since the very beginning students realised that they can achieve great things if they put their income together.
 They can buy buses, travel for months, pay their accommodation, food, the school fees, and so much more!

 Currently, many young people struggle to finance their education.
-Many end up being financially dependent either on their parents, a bank loan or a part-time job.
-At DNS College, we want to do things differently and make education affordable!
+Many end up being financially dependent either on their parents, a bank loan or a part-time job. hared economy brings about more independence.
+Shared economy means more independence, and even better: when you graduate, you don’t have a study debt, since earning money to fund the education is an integral part of the programme.

 At DNS, we have Shared Economy because we think that education is for all and not only for those who can afford it.
 Shared Economy has also a great pedagogical value for our students, who learn since the beginning how to make important decisions regarding money and how to take leadership and responsibilities.
 We established an economic system where every single individual takes care of the Shared Economy, and the Shared Economy takes care of every single individual.